Installation

 Our countertop units have an inlet hose with a "diverter" on one end that connects to the faucet of the kitchen sink.
 The normal aerator already on your faucet is replaced with the new diverter which has a built-in aerator of its own.

 There could gradually be some scale build-up in the diverter.
-If the diverter pin begins to stick due to scale, just disconnect the whole diverter assembly, and soak it in some white vinegar to dissolve the scale.
+If the diverter lever begins to stick due to scale, just disconnect the whole diverter assembly, and soak it in some white vinegar to dissolve the scale.

-The water purifier is placed under the sink.
-A "saddle valve" (also called a "needle valve") assembly is attached to the cold water line by wrapping it around the line and bolting it in place.
+If you have a copper cold water line, a "saddle valve" (also called a "needle valve") assembly is needed for attachment to the pipe by wrapping the valve bracelet around the pipe and bolting it in place.

 A 1/4" hose is to be connected to the saddle valve at one end and to the inlet of the system at the other end.
 Remove the nut (a threaded piece with a hole in it) from the saddle valve.
 Insert the hose through the hole in the nut with the threaded end toward the end of the hose.